garciart/network-automation/README.md

 sudo reboot now
 ```

->**NOTE** - For the labs, you will need images for the Cisco 3745 Multiservice Access Router, with Advanced Enterprise Services, and the Cisco 7206 VXR Router.
+>**NOTE** - For the labs, you will need images for the Cisco 3745 Multi-Service Access Router, with Advanced Enterprise Services, and the Cisco 7206 VXR Router.
 Both are older routers, but their IOS's are available for download, and they are sufficient for our labs.
 >
 >The [gns3_setup_centos](gns3_setup_centos "CentOS Setup Script") shell script attempts to download the files from the [tfr.org](http://tfr.org "tfr.org") website, but if that fails, you can download the files from other websites, and I have also included them in this repository in the ```IOS``` folder.
 Just remember to place them in the ```/GNS3/images/IOS``` folder in your home directory (e.g., ```/home/gns3user/GNS3/images/IOS```).
-Also, remember to check the md5 hash after downloading, to ensure you have not downloaded malware; you can use our included script, [file_hash_check.py](file_hash_check.py), to check the hashes).
+Also, remember to check the md5 hash after downloading, to ensure you have not downloaded malware; you can use our included script, [file_hash_check.py](file_hash_check.py), to check the hashes.
 Here are the names of the files, their hashes, and some additional information:
 >
->- **Cisco 3745 Multiservice Access Router:**
+>- **Cisco 3745 Multi-Service Access Router:**
 >   * IOS version 12.4.25d (Mainline):
 >   * File Name: c3745-adventerprisek9-mz.124-25d.bin
 >   * MD5: 563797308a3036337c3dee9b4ab54649
->   * Flash Memory: 64MB
+>   * Flash Memory: 64 MB
 >   * DRAM: 256MB
 >   * End-of-Sale Date: 2007-03-27
 >   * End-of-Support Date: 2012-03-27